-Seventy-five years ago, on April 29, 1945, three divisions of the U.S. Army liberated Dachau Concentration Camp outside of Munich, Germany.
+On April 29, 1945, three divisions of the U.S. Army liberated Dachau Concentration Camp outside Munich, Germany.
 My father, Staff Sergeant John Petro, was one of the liberators with the 42nd “Rainbow” Infantry Division of the 232nd Infantry.
 I have told his story elsewhere.
 Here is the historical background.

 The “Rainbow” Division was so named in WWI by Major Douglas MacArthur when 26 states and the District of Columbia National Guard units were combined into a single group.
 When he saw all the colorful state flags, he said it “resembled a rainbow across the country.”